mdolab/MACH-Aero/machAeroTutorials/opt_ffd.rst

 However, we would also like to make the twist distribution (which is a traditional wing design parameter) a design variable as well.
 To do this, we will need to use the global design variable capability in ``DVGeo`` to move many FFD points at the same time.

+Unlike the previous section on setting up FFDs, this section will be divided into two parts.

+**Creating the FFD volume**
+    In this part we create the FFD volume for our wing.
+    It is the only part that's technically needed to complete the optimziation in the next section.

+**Parameterizing the wing**
+    In this part we explain how to set-up a reference axis for the FFD we just created and apply various types of global design variables to it.
+    These include taper, sweep, and twist.
+    We also explain how the FFD classes in pygeo work in greater detail.
+    It is highly recommended that you follow along with this section even though it's not part of the main tutorial sequence.

 Files
 ================================================================================
 Navigate to the directory ``opt/ffd`` in your tutorial folder.